guardian/consent-management-platform/sourcepoint-ui/README.md

 Ideally, in the longer term we hope to create a better way of testing locally before pushing the tested changes to Sourcepoint so that this repo becomes the source of truth rather than a (hopeful) reflection of it.

 For testing your message, make a note of the message id in SourcePoint's UI.
-Alter the message_id field in MessageTester.html iFrame URL then spin up MessageTester.html via Live Server or similar and point your selected browser at localhost.
+Alter the message_id field in MessageTester.html iFrame URL then spin up MessageTester.html in sourcepoint-ui via Live Server or similar and point your selected browser at localhost.

-As you change and save the message in the SourcePoint UI, those changes will reflect in the browser after a refresh.
+As you change and save the message in the SourcePoint Portal, those changes will reflect in the browser after a refresh.